ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    has enough topology information.
-Otherwise, the MDSC can send path computation requests to the different PNCs (steps 2.1, 2.2 and 2.3 in {{fig-svc-setup}}) and use this information to determine the optimal path on its internal topology and therefore the domain sequence.
+Otherwise, the MDSC can send path computation requests to the different PNCs (steps 2.1, 2.2 and 2.3 in {{fig-svc-setup}}) and use this information to determine the optimal path on its internal topology and, therefore, the domain sequence.

    The MDSC will then decompose the tunnel request into a few TE tunnel segments and request different PNCs to setup each intra-domain TE